 The participants of the study were 863 undergraduate students from a public university in the inner part of Turkey.
 Convenience sampling method was used in the selection of the public university.
-Additionally, cluster random sampling was used to select the group of students who were enrolled in the following departments: elementary mathematics education, elementary science education, primary education, mathematics, mechanical engineering, civil engineering, and geomatics engineering.
-The participants were enrolled in education, science and letters, and engineering faculties in the spring semester of 2012.
-Some characteristics of the participants are shown in Table 1.
+Besides, cluster random sampling was used to select the group of students who were enrolled in the following departments: elementary mathematics education, elementary science education, primary education, mathematics, mechanical engineering, civil engineering, and geomatics engineering.
+The participants were enrolled in education, science and letters and engineering faculties in the spring semester of 2012.
+Table 1 shows some characteristics of the participants.